-Few teenagers would today decide to throw their 17th birthday party at an orphanage.
-If they do, it would be for all the wrong reasons.
-But what sets Himanshu Goenka – the Founder of Muskurahat apart from the average teen, is his unique vision.
+Not many teenagers would decide to throw their 17th birthday party at an orphanage.
+What sets Himanshu Goenka – the Founder of Muskurahat, apart from the average teen, is his unique vision.
 It was after the celebrations were over, that the seeds of this tree named Muskurahat were first sown.

-What happened after that birthday celebration was that he suddenly became aware that these kids with whom he had spent an entire day were not just orphans but also juveniles.
+After that birthday party celebration, he suddenly became aware that these kids with whom he had spent an entire day were not just orphans but also juveniles.
 He would have to do something about it; and do it Now.

 Most of his friends continued accompanying him to these shelter homes for a short while, but after a brief period, they’d all left to pursue professional careers.
 Because till this day, social work is something people consider to be a side business, not to be pursued full time.
 Himanshu who was burning with the passion to give back, was the only one left.

 So he decided to pursue it by himself and find like minded people to join his journey.
 It was essential that this be a youth driven Endeavour mainly because he wished to dispel the myths associated with social work that usually derogate the ability of the not-so-rich youth to mobilize for change.
 He soon found a zealous young team and their unbending faith is what helped Muskurahat become an established independent entity.

 Joy Ride was Muskurahat’s first event where their dream was first transformed into reality.
 As the name suggests the idea was to take Street children on a luxurious car and bike ride along the Queen’s necklace at Marine Drive.
 After this Muskurahat supported different causes such as menstrual hygiene cancer care as well as awareness about problems of senior citizens.